The Best Rosacea Skincare Routine, Step by Step

 Morning Skincare Routine for Rosacea

-Step 1: Cleanse Gently or Skip Morning Cleansing
+Step 1: Cleanse Gently or Hold Off on Morning Cleansing

 Morning cleansing is optional.
-You might not need it when you wake up.
-If you have no excess oil or heavy residue from the night before, just splash your face with lukewarm water or spritz it with thermal spring water from Avene or La Roche Posay.
-Damp skin absorbs moisturizer and sunscreen better than dry skin, and you avoid disrupting your barrier unnecessarily.
+If you wake up with no excess oil or heavy residue from overnight products, splash your face with lukewarm water or spritz with thermal spring water from Avene or La Roche Posay.
+Hot water and harsh cleansers both trigger flushing, so keep it gentle.

 Apply cleanser to damp skin, massage gently for thirty seconds, and rinse with lukewarm water.
-Hot water dilates blood vessels and can trigger flushing, so keep the temperature comfortable.
+Hot water dilates blood vessels and triggers flushing, so keep the temperature comfortable.
 Your skin should feel clean but not tight afterwards.
-If it feels stripped or uncomfortable, you’re either using the wrong cleanser or cleansing too aggressively.

 Step 2: Apply Calming Serum (Optional)